 " We bought Pomerleau Gaz Propane Inc., a propane distributor serving residential and commercial customers in southeastern Quebec for \$10.7 million.

 May

 " We increased our credit facility to \$620 million and maintained the accordion facility which could provide an additional \$180 million of capacity.
 We also extended the credit facility's maturity date to April 28, 2022.
-Read more about the facility on page 41.

 August